gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 ### Install the source plugin

-Next, we will be installing the Seams-CMS gatsby source plugin:
+Next, we will be installing the Seams-CMS Gatsby source plugin:

 ```shell
 npm install --save  seams-cms-gatsby-source